 How Do You Treat Binge Eating Disorder?

 Holistic, integrative treatment is particularly effective for binge eating disorder.
-Through a combination of individual psychotherapy, process groups and alternative interventions such as EEG neurofeedback, client can identify the root causes of the disorder and develop new skills for coping with emotional distress.
+Through a combination of individual psychotherapy, process groups and alternative interventions, clients can identify the root causes of the disorder and develop new skills for coping with emotional distress.

 - Dialectical Behavioral Therapy (DBT) teaches mindfulness and encourages binge eaters to develop greater self-acceptance, regulate their emotions and Tdevelop a new "coping templates" that will enable them to identify problems and select healthier, alternative long-term solutions.

 - Our naturopathic physician prescribes supplements to correct food allergies, nutritional imbalances and cravings.